howdyai/botkit/docs/readme-ciscojabber.md

 |--- |---
 | jid | Jid of the jabber bot
 | password | Password of the jabber bot
-| host | host of the Cisco Unified IM & Presence server, no need for bot of Cisco WebEx Messenger
+| host | Host of the Cisco Unified IM & Presence server, not neccessary for bot of Cisco WebEx Messenger
-| port | Port of the Cisco Unified IM & Presence server, no need for bot of Cisco WebEx Messenger
+| port | Port of the Cisco Unified IM & Presence server, not neccessary for bot of Cisco WebEx Messenger

 ## Jabber Specific Events ##
 Jabber support the following events